ptrumpis/snap-lens-tool/README.md

 `hash.py`: Hashes a file using Snapchat's hashing method.
 Note that Snapchat doesn't seem to verify the hashes in scene.scn, so there's probably no need to use this tool.

+## Notes

-## Importing Materials
+### Materials

-Due to the way materials are represented in Snapchat lenses, it's not feasible to accurately recreate them in Blender automatically.
+Due to the way materials are represented in Snapchat lenses, it's not really feasible to accurately recreate them in Blender automatically.
 There is an experimental option to import materials, but most of the time they won't look quite right.
 Material information is shared between the scene.scn file and glsl files, so if you want to fix materials by hand you can reference those.